Using A Password Manager Or Moving To A New One

 - Enter the essential information for this Login.
 For now, give the item:

-- Replace the prefilled Name with something you’ll quickly recognize (for example, (Twitter account).
+- Replace the prefilled Name with something you’ll quickly recognize (for example, your Twitter account).

 - Your Username (this is often your email address).